6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 If you have child support liens or bankruptcies, for instance, your application for pre-settlement funding may be denied.

-Your Settlement Case is Too New
+Your Settlement Case Is Too New

 Liability Issues